rodneytals/Apple-10k-advanced-rag-project/MONTH 2/Week 1/day2.md

     results = retriever.retrieve(query)
     return "\n\n".join([doc.node.get_content() for doc in results])
 ```
 `index.as_retriever(similarity_top_k = 4)` turns your document index into a search engine that returns the 4 most similar chunks of text to whatever question comes in.
 The `@tool` decorator sitting on top of the function is what wraps it up as something an AI model can be shown, similar to `FunctionTool.from_defaults` from Day 1 but from a different library (LangChain, which you'll be using for the rest of this journey).
-Look closely at the docstring: it doesn't just say what the tool does, it gives the model an explicit instruction — "Convert queries into strict financial line items."
+Look closely at the docstring: it doesn't just say what the tool does, it gives the model an explicit instruction  "Convert queries into strict financial line items."
 That's not decoration.
 The model reads this exact text before deciding how to phrase its search, so the more precisely you write it, the better your search results will be.

-**Cell 3 — Your second tool: searching the live internet**
+**Cell 3 Your second tool: searching the live internet**
 ```python
 web_search = TavilySearchResults(max_results = 3)
 web_search.name = "web_search"
 ```
 Tavily is a search service built specifically for AI agents. `max_results = 3` means it will hand back the top 3 web pages it finds.
 Giving it the name `"web_search"` explicitly (line 2) matters because that name is what shows up in the tool's schema, and it's what the model will use later when it decides which tool to call.

-**Cell 4 — Assembling the two-tool agent**
+**Cell 4 Assembling the two-tool agent**
 ```python
 tools = [search_local_docs, web_search]
 toolMap = {t.name: t for t in tools}
 llmWithTools = llm.bind_tools(tools= tools)
 ```
-`.bind_tools(tools=tools)` is the LangChain equivalent of Day 1's `predict_and_call`, but it's a two-step process instead of one — this line only *attaches* the tools' schemas to the model; you still have to write the loop that actually reads the model's decision and executes the right function (you did this back on Day 6, and you're reusing it below). `toolMap = {t.name: t for t in tools}` builds a lookup dictionary — a quick way to go from "the model said it wants 'web_search'" to "here is the actual Python function called `web_search`."
+`.bind_tools(tools=tools)` is the LangChain equivalent of Day 1's `predict_and_call`, but it's a two-step process instead of one, this line only *attaches* the tools' schemas to the model; you still have to write the loop that actually reads the model's decision and executes the right function (you did this back on Day 6, and you're reusing it below). `toolMap = {t.name: t for t in tools}` builds a lookup dictionary, a quick way to go from "the model said it wants 'web_search'" to "here is the actual Python function called `web_search`."

-**Cell 5 — Reusing Day 6's safety net**
+**Cell 5 Reusing Day 6's safety net**
 ```python
 def validate_and_execute(tool_call: dict) -> str:
     toolName = tool_call['name']